 2. What should I look for?
 Sushi & Sashimi fish has a label that says, "Sashimi."
 As you can see in the pictures below, "Sashimi Salmon," "Sahimi Tuna" is what you want to buy.
 They are "Saku" blocks, so you can cut sashimi, or slice for nigiri, or rolls at home.

 Be aware that Nijiya does sell Non-Sashimi Salmon.
 They are located right to the Sashimi fish, and the label will say just, "Salmon."
 If the label does not have "Sashimi" written on it, it's for cooked consumption, NOT raw consumption.
-If you are every confused as to which one to buy for Sushi & Sahimi, the best approach is to ask someone at Nijiya and tell them you are looking for Sushi & Sashimi fish.
+If you are every confused as to which one to buy for Sushi & Sahimi, the best approach is to ask someone at Nijiya and tell them you are looking to for Sushi & Sashimi fish.

 3. Type of fish they have (availability may change, depending on the season) Tuna, Salmon, Hamachi, Uni, Tako, Scallops, Katsuo(Bonito, Skipjack), Kanpachi(Amberjack), Aji (Spanish Mackerel), Ikura, Ebi, Ama Ebi, Hokki, Mirugai (Giant Clam), Unagi (Eel), Shime Saba(Cured Mackerel), Ika (Squid), Tai (Red Snapper), Hirame